Cochrane Public Health Europe (CPHE) was establishe in March 2015 to support and disseminate the work of Cochrane Public Health in Europe and beyond.

 - Cochrane Switzerland (Center for Primary Care and Public Health (Unisanté), University of Lausanne, Switzerland) and Epidemiology, Biostatistics & Prevention Institute, University of Zurich, Switzerland, Annegret Borchard, Erik von Elm, Margot Mütsch, Milo Puhan

 How do we work?

 CPHE has a governance committee, with a rotating lead, where each partner institution will take the lead for two years.
-During 2017-2019 Cochrane Austria at the Department for Evidence-based Medicine and Clinical Epidemiology is coordinating the work of CPHE.
+During 2017-2019 Cochrane Austria at the Department for Evidence-based Medicine and Evaluation is coordinating the work of CPHE.
 An advisory board, including representatives of CPH, complements the governance structure.

 What do we do?